AlexPl292/IdeaVim-EasyMotion/README.md

 Please check the docs of the [vim-easymotion](https://github.com/easymotion/vim-easymotion#usage-example-for-the-base-features) plugin.

+Keep in mind that labels should be typed in lower case.

 #### What are the features of this new plugin and how does this plugin differ from AceJump?

 - With IdeaVim-EasyMotion, you get good integration with IdeaVim.